If you haven’t used a kettlebell in your workout, you’re missing out big time! These nifty gadgets build muscles and improve stamina.

 Adjustable kettlebells don’t just save space and money.
 With these dynamic tools, you get to choose from a wide array of moves to help you look terrific and feel great!

 We know how important your workout routine is.
-So, we rounded up five of the best adjustable kettlebells on the market to suit every athlete, budget, and workout type.
+So, we rounded up six of the best adjustable kettlebells on the market to suit every athlete, budget, and workout type.

 Let’s dive in.